 Payment of Bills

-Voice mail is provided for all students upon request at no additional charge.
+Voice mail is provided for any student upon request at no additional charge.

 NOTE: The Telecommunications Department reserves the right to deny any of these services to any student who abuses the telephone system including, but not limited to, physical damage to equipment, tampering with any facilities of the telephone system, harassment via telephone, and unauthorized use of codes.